Contrast (video game)

-Contrast is a puzzle-based platform style video game developed by Compulsion Games for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and NVIDIA Shield.
+Contrast is a puzzle-platform game developed by Compulsion Games for Microsoft Windows, PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and Nvidia Shield.

 Gameplay

 The game is set in a noir atmosphere aesthetically inspired by Belle Epoque and Art Nouveau.
 The player must solve puzzles that require movement between the physical world, which is represented as 3D, and shadows, which are represented as 2D.
 The player may sometimes manipulate different light sources in the 3D world (spotlights, film projectors, etc.) to create the shadow paths that reach into new areas; "collectibles", available through game-play, offer insight into the game's characters and the world in which they live.
 The goal of the game is exploration and discovery through problem solving.

 Dawn and Didi are the two characters who appear as full 3D figures.
 The player controls Dawn, an imaginary friend, who is able to manifest as a three-dimensional shadow.
 Dawn is able to jump between two shadows, no matter how far apart they are.
 Almost all other characters appear as shadows against the visual walls, but they still interact with the world as though they are "real."